 Let our world leaders recognize food as a basic human right and implement policies and programs that put an end to world hunger.

 The Passover Seder inspires us to take action and commit ourselves to working toward these and other sustainable changes.
 This year, hunger and malnutrition are still the greatest risks to good health around the world.
 Next year, may the bread of affliction be simply a symbol, and may all people enjoy the bread of plenty, the bread of freedom.
 What actions can we take to end poverty and homelessness?
-What can we do to help ensure all people of New York, all people in the world never have to go hungry?
+What can we do to help ensure all people of the United States, all people in the world, never have to go hungry?

 We now break the middle matzah into two pieces, we wrap up the larger of the pieces and, at some point between now and end of dinner it will be hidden.
 This piece is called the afikomen, literally "dessert."
-After dinner, the children will hunt for the afikomen.
+Taditionally after dinner, the children will hunt for the afikomen.

 Haggadot.com is a project of Custom & Craft Jewish Rituals, Inc (EIN: 82-4765805), a 501(c)(3) tax-exempt California public benefit corporation.
 Your gift is tax deductible to the extent allowed by law.